London Gliding Club

 All pilots operating from Dunstable must know and apply these rules.
 Each pilot must attend an Airspace Briefing every year and sign the "Airspace Book" to indicate that they have attended and understood the briefing.
 No pleas of ignorance or mistake will be accepted.
 For gliders to fly in the prohibited parts of the Luton Zone is both illegal (regulated by criminal law) and jeopardises the future of the club.
 Transgressors can expect to receive the club’s severest retribution.

-There are two distinct operating conditions at Dunstable which are dependant on the runway in operation at Luton Airport.
+There are two distinct operating conditions at Dunstable which are dependent on the runway in operation at Luton Airport.
 The airspace limitations for the two operating conditions are quite different and explained in detail in the clubs airspace presentation:

 Until a pilot has an airspace rating he will be confined to the default airspace.
 This will be explained in detail during instruction to fly or by site check if the pilot is already suitably qualified.
 As a reminder this airspace can be described as:

-Remaining to the north of the disused railway line from Aylesbury to Cheddington station, a line from the station to the pond to the north of Ivinghoe Aston, from this pond following to the north of the high tension cables which pass just to the south of Eddlesborough church and the "pig farm", from the pig farm up the hill to the road which runs past the visitor centre, to the north of this road along to the roundabout on Tring road, through to the centre of Dunstable and to Junction 11 (Luton and Dunstable Hospital) of the M1 with the A505.
+Remaining to the north of the disused railway line from Aylesbury to Cheddington station, a line from the station to the pond to the north of Ivinghoe Aston, from this pond following to the north of the high tension cables which pass just to the south of Edlesborough church and the "pig farm", from the pig farm up the hill to the road which runs past the visitor centre, to the north of this road along to the roundabout on Tring road, through to the centre of Dunstable and to Junction 11 (Luton and Dunstable Hospital) of the M1 with the A505.
 This is detailed on a high resolution map in the briefing room.

-Remaining to the north of the disused railway line from Aylesbury to Cheddington station, a line from the station to the pond to the north of Ivinghoe Aston, from this pond following to the north of the high tension cables which pass just to the south of Eddlesborough church and the "pig farm", from the pig farm up the hill to the road which runs past the visitor centre and from this point along a line which would pass through the radio mast at the edge of the chalk quarry by the buildings at its western edge through the large communications tower at Zouches farm northwest of Caddington.
+Remaining to the north of the disused railway line from Aylesbury to Cheddington station, a line from the station to the pond to the north of Ivinghoe Aston, from this pond following to the north of the high tension cables which pass just to the south of Edlesborough church and the "pig farm", from the pig farm up the hill to the road which runs past the visitor centre and from this point along a line which would pass through the radio mast at the edge of the chalk quarry by the buildings at its western edge through the large communications tower at Zouches farm northwest of Caddington.
 This is detailed on a high resolution map in the briefing room.

 LGC Operating hours.
-Flying takes place from L.G.C.
+Flying takes place from LGC.
 15 minutes after notifying London Air Traffic Control Centre during daylight hours.
 Under the terms of the Agreement this does not constitute asking for permission, the right to operate is implicit but, as there are days when the weather prevents us flying, this system allows Luton to make maximum use of the airspace.

 Before flying solo on the hill for the first time a pilot must have completed twelve solo flights and pass a dual check.
 The first solo hill flight may be in a K21 or K23 at the discretion of the instructor.
 The check flight will ascertain airmanship, soaring ability, knowledge of hill soaring practices and the following local rules.
 All heights referred to in these rules are above airfield (QFE).

 Airmanship.
 A high standard of airmanship is expected at all times.
 Manoeuvres that involve high speeds and rapid changes of height such as competition finishes, ‘beat ups’ and ‘ridge running’ are prohibited when the hill is soarable.
+Gliders flying along the hill will give way to thermalling gliders.

 Joining the hill.
 The pattern formed by hill soaring traffic can be entered at any point along the length of the hill.
 A good lookout must be maintained in all directions.